Memory two: Paper stars

 “Why did you leave me?”

-“There was a shopkeep, I wanted to go and get you but-”
+“There was this little porcelain duck.
+I wanted to go and get you but the shopkeeper-”

 “How many times did I tell you not to trust those kani!”
 My shoulder jump, breath stuck in my throat.